JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 <p class="caption">(\#fig:jbox-r2js)A notice triggered by the server</p>
 </div>

-In the application above, notice the path that the message follows: it goes from the client (user input) to the server (`observeEvent`), which sends (`sendCustomMessage`) it back to the client.
+In the previous application that produces Figure \@ref(fig:shiny-alert-diagram), notice the path that the message follows: it goes from the client (user input) to the server (`observeEvent`), which sends (`sendCustomMessage`) it back to the client.

 <div class="figure" style="text-align: center">